fatedier/frp/README.md

 frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 As of now, it supports tcp & udp, as well as http and https protocols, where requests can be forwarded to internal services by domain name.

-Now it also try to support p2p connect.
+Now it also tries to support p2p connect.

 ## Table of Contents